 The calendar year is divided into variable blocks in which residents are assigned to rotating service teams directed by a senior resident.
 The resident, in consultation with the attending faculty members, is responsible for the patients on his/her service.
 Responsibility for individual patients is delegated to junior house officers by the senior resident, commensurate with their level of training and competence.
 On each service, residents are assigned to specific patients (inpatient and outpatient) to provide optimal continuity of care.
 Service team members at both institutions include junior and senior medical students, full-time and part-time faculty, and nursing staff.
 Other members of the team are Family Practice and Emergency Medicine residents.

-First year residents take rotations between Truman Medical Center and Saint Luke’s Hospital in areas of obstetrics, gynecology, night call, neonatal intensive care unit, emergency medicine, and ultrasound.
+First year residents take rotations between Truman Medical Center and Saint Luke’s Hospital in areas of obstetrics, gynecology, night call, surgical intensive care unit, emergency medicine, and ultrasound.
 First year residents also have the opportunity to have a 1-month rotation dedicated to research.
 After the 1st year, residents are required to have submitted a research proposal to the IRB and be ready to collect their data.

 Second year residents rotate between Truman Medical Center, Saint Luke’s Hospital, Research Medical Center, and Children’s Mercy Hospital.
 Residents have the opportunity to rotate at Saint Luke’s Hospital on the Maternal Fetal Medicine service as the sole resident provider for high-risk patients.
 The resident is exposed to a variety of complicated maternal diseases in a multidisciplinary setting.
 Residents also have the opportunity to rotate at Children’s Mercy Hospital with the Pediatric Adolescent Gynecology specialists.
 Here residents will be exposed to ambulatory visits, hospital consults, surgical and emergency services under the advisement of the Pediatric Adolescent Gynecology fellows and faculty.